BirdDog-Intel/birddog_docs/docs/user_docs.md

 If return a positive for a disqualifier signal for one of your accounts, the rest of the scoring elements will be ignored and the account will rank lower than your accounts with a score of 0.

+## Farsight

+BirdDog Farsight leverages your existing accounts & signals to proactively find strong fit "look alike" accounts.

+Unlike a black box ai look alike finder, Farsight will always supply you with the "why" behind the account it selected for you.

+You can enable Farisght with one of two different modes for each ICP, Limited Mode & Unlimited Mode.

+Farsight performs best when each ICP represents a list of accounts with similar industries.
+Meaning Farsight will work better with an ICP dedicated to law firms & another ICP dedicated to retail outlets than it would with one ICP mixing both.

+### Limited Mode

+Farsight Limited Mode is what you will choose if you already have a limited, pre defined universe of accounts you are prospecting from.
+For example, if your leader gave you 900 or even 2000 accounts, you can add all of them into Farsight for the appropriate ICP.
+Or, if there are only 10,000 accounts in the whole world you could ever possibly sell to, you could upload them all to Farsight.

+Then, you can activate Farsight Limited mode, and it will intelligently scan through your list to find some of the best fit accounts.

+As it picks out high scoring accounts, it will populate them on the Farsight page, including a description of why Farsight thought it was a great account.
+Then, in one click, you can add it to your account list.

+### Unlimited Mode

+Farsight Unlimited Mode is great if your universe of potential clients is unbounded or difficult to define.
+Many of our users at smaller sales teams or startups without concrete account lists use Unlimited Mode to help them always have a list of new accounts on standby.

+Even in unlimited mode, you can still upload a list of accounts to Farsight.
+It will prioritize ranking those accounts over going out and looking for new ones.

 ## Email Templates

 Users & Admins are able to create email templates in the platform.